casevechiaj/Burninator-3010-fan/STL/v2.2/readme.md

 - Required print supports are built in.
 - cowls and its cosmetics are uploaded in one file as .3MF, no aligning in slicer needed anymore
 - For the LED diffuser, it's recommended to print it in white or clear filament.
 You can also leave out the logo LED and print it in any color you want.
-- You don't have to print the cowls in two colors, you can combine the two objects in the slicer, or simply print both in the same color.
+- You do not have to print the cowls in two colors, you can combine the two objects in the slicer, or simply print both in the same color.
+- If you are using Cartographer or Beacon with the Rapido UHF or CHC XL cowl, do not forget to scale the spacer to the correct length.